dannynelson/guitar-quest/README.md

 - still a delay in updating points when return to home page...

 Eventually Features
+- add tips to help them learn the site while the video is uploading
+- consider allowing more than 1GB and more than 15 minutes?
+  - what is a reasonable upper limit we can expect
 - a more obvious link for submitting another video
 - add page icon
 - heroku scheduler for challenges